Significance-based Estimation-of-Distribution Algorithms: The Significance-based Compact Genetic Algorithm

-The cGA is an \emph{estimation-of-distribution algorithm} (EDA~\cite{PelikanHandbook15}).
-That is, it optimizes a fitness function by evolving a probabilistic model of the search space $\{0, 1\}^n$.
-The cGA assumes independence of the bits in the search space, which makes it a univariate EDA.
-As such, it keeps a vector of probabilities $(\tau_i)_{i \in [n]}$, often called \emph{frequency vector}.
-In each iteration, two individuals \emph{(offspring)} are sampled in the following way with respect to the frequency vector: for an individual $x \in \{0, 1\}^n$, we have $x_i = 1$ with probability $\tau_i$, and $x_i = 0$ with probability $1 - \tau_i$, independently of any $\tau_j$ with $j \neq i$.
+The cGA is a univariate EDA, that is, it assumes independence of the bits in the search space.
+As such, it keeps a vector of probabilities $(\tau_i)_{i \in [n]}$ (the \emph{frequency vector}).
+In each iteration, two individuals \emph{(offspring)} are sampled in the following way with respect to~$\tau$: for an individual $x \in \{0, 1\}^n$, we have $x_i = 1$ with probability $\tau_i$, and $x_i = 0$ with probability $1 - \tau_i$, independently of any $\tau_j$ with $j \neq i$.

 After sampling, the frequency vector is updated with respect to a fitness-based ranking of the offspring.
 The process of choosing how the offspring are ranked is called \emph{selection}.
 Let $x$ and $y$ denote both offspring of the cGA during an iteration.
 Given a fitness function~$f$, we rank $x$ above $y$ if $f(x) > f(y)$ (as we maximize), and we rank $y$ above $x$ if $f(y) > f(x)$.
 If $f(x) = f(y)$, we rank them randomly.
 The higher-ranked individual is called the \emph{winner}, the other individual the \emph{loser}.
 Assume that $x$ is the winner.
-The cGA changes a frequency $\tau_i$ then with respect to the difference $x_i - y_i$ by a value of $\rho$ (where $1/\rho$ is usually referred to as population size).
+The cGA then changes a frequency $\tau_i$ then with respect to the difference $x_i - y_i$ by a value of $\rho$ (where $1/\rho$ is usually referred to as population size).
 Hence, no update is performed if the bit values are identical, and the frequency is moved to the bit value of the winner.
 In order to prevent a frequency $\tau_i$ getting stuck at $0$ or $1$,\!\footnote{A frequency $\tau_i$ at one of these two values results in the offspring only having the same bit value at position $i$.
 Thus, the cGA would not change $\tau_i$ anymore.} the cGA usually caps its frequency to the range $[1/n, 1 - 1/n]$, as is common practice.
 This way, a frequency can get close to $0$ or $1$, but it is always possible to sample $0$s and $1$s.

 Consider a position $i$ and any two individuals $x$ and $y$ that are identical except for position $i$.
 Assume that $x_i > y_i$.
 If the probability that $x$ is the winner of the selection is higher than $y$ being the winner, we speak of a \emph{bias in selection} (for $1$s) at position $i$.
 Analogously, we speak of a bias for $0$s if the probability that $y$ wins is higher than the probability that $x$ wins.
 Usually, a fitness function introduces a bias into the selection and thus into the update.